QazmoQwerty/trex/docs/trex-spec.md

 97531
 ```

-Any of the 3 indices may be ommitted.
+Any of the 3 indices may be omitted.
 A missing index is equivalent to the value "".
 A missing first index defaults to 0, a missing second index defaults to the length of the value, and a missing third index defaults to 1.

 A negative index (as one of the first two indices) counts from the back of the string/list: